Programmable Logic Controllers

 Learner Profile:

-Learners applying for this course should be employed Maintenance Personnel who would like to enhance their skills by using PLC logic as a means of diagnosing machine faults.
-Learners should possess a QQI Level 5 or equivalent ideally in a related technical area.
+Maintenance personnel who would like to enhance their skills by using PLC logic as a means of diagnosing machine faults.

 Learner prerequisites: